brightsign/simple-gaze-detection-html/README.md

 ## Ensure the BSMP is Installed

-If your player needs the extension installed, include the [bspf](./bsfw/cobra-standalone-npu_gaze-0.1.3-alpha.bsfw) on the root of the SD card and it will be automatically installed on the next boot.
+If your player needs the extension installed, include the [bsfw installation package](./bsfw/cobra-standalone-npu_gaze-0.1.3-alpha.bsfw) on the root of the SD card and it will be automatically installed on the next boot.

 This BSMP is released as an ALPHA quality only.